FairGBM: Gradient Boosting with Fairness Constraints: Introduction

-To address this gap in fair ML, we present FairGBM, a framework for fairness constrained optimization tailored for GBDT.
-Our method incorporates the classical method of Lagrange multipliers within gradient-boosting, requiring only the gradient of the constraint w.r.t. the model's output $\hat{Y}$.
+To address this gap in Fair ML, we present FairGBM, a framework for fairness constrained optimization tailored for GBDT.
+Our method incorporates the classical method of Lagrange multipliers within gradient-boosting, requiring only the gradient of the constraint w.r.t. (with relation to) the model's output $\hat{Y}$.
 Lagrange duality enables us to perform this optimization process efficiently as a two-player game: one player minimizes the loss w.r.t. $\hat{Y}$, while the other player maximizes the loss w.r.t. the Lagrange multipliers.
 As fairness metrics are non-differentiable, we employ differentiable proxy constraints.
-Our method is inspired by the theoretical ground-work of Cotter et al.~\cite{cotteretal2019tfco}, which introduce a new ``proxy-Lagrangian'' formulation, and prove that a stochastic equilibrium solution does exist even when employing proxy constraints.
+Our method is inspired by the theoretical ground-work of~\citet{cotteretal2019tfco}, which introduces a new ``proxy-Lagrangian'' formulation and proves that a stochastic equilibrium solution does exist even when employing proxy constraints.
 Contrary to related work, our approach does \textit{not} require training extra models, nor keeping the training iterates in memory.

-We apply our method to a large-scale account opening fraud case study, as well as to the benchmark ACSIncome-Adult dataset~\cite{ding2021retiring}.
-Moreover, we enable fairness constraint fulfillment at a specific ROC point, finding fair models that fulfill business restrictions on the number of allowed false positives.
-Figure \ref{fig:aof_frontpage} shows FairGBM's ability to achieve high fairness at a negligible cost to predictive performance when compared with unconstrained LightGBM.
+We apply our method to a real-world account opening fraud case study, as well as to five public benchmark datasets from the fairness literature~\citep{ding2021retiring}.
+Moreover, we enable fairness constraint fulfillment at a specific ROC point, finding fair models that fulfill business restrictions on the number of allowed false positives or false negatives.
+This feature is a must for problems with high class imbalance, as the prevailing approach of using a decision threshold of $0.5$ is only optimal when maximizing accuracy.
 When compared with state-of-the-art in-processing fairness interventions, our method consistently achieves improved predictive performance for the same value of fairness.

 In summary, this work's main contributions are: